serejandmyself/serejandmyself.github.io/README.md

-# serejandmyself - the "no-bullshit" blog
+# serejandmyself: the "no-bullshit" blog

 The blog for all my English posts.